MaximeLeu/RayTracing/README.md

 # Ray Tracing
+This project is the subject of a thesis and an article:
+ - The article, detailing the ray tracing method, called min path tracing is available [here](https://doi.org/10.48550/arXiv.2301.06399)
+ - The thesis, detailing the electromagnetism computations, will be available on [UCLouvain's dial.mem](https://dial.uclouvain.be/memoire/ucl/fr/search/site) under the name "Modeling complex objects within ray tracing simulations applied to beyond 5G communications", written by Maxime Leurquin

 This project's main objective is to provide intuitive tools in order to compute ray tracing in cities.
 It takes into account multiple orders of reflections and/or refraction for a given signal path.
 When possible, analytical solutions are provided, but numerical solutions are also used in order to reduce the complexity of the software.